Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 Specific initiatives are described in the Sustainability Databook.

-In order to support our employees’ asset formation and reduce management risk of corporate pension funds, Nippon Express, the group's main subsidiary, adopted a defined contribution pension system in 2007.
+In order to support our employees’ asset formation and reduce management risk of corporate pension funds, Nippon Express Co., Ltd, the group's main subsidiary, adopted a defined contribution pension system in 2007.

 In order to teach our employees how to increase their assets, we are working to educate them in how to properly do this.
 As a part of new employee education, we implement fixed contribution pension seminars and teach basic knowledge on the systems used to start asset management and relevant precautions.